DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/error_tracking.md

 datadog-ci flutter-symbols upload --service-name <your_service_name> --dart-symbols-location <location_of_dart_symbols> --android-mapping --ios-dsyms --version 1.2.3+22
 ```

 Note that Datadog uses tags for versions which do not allow `+`.
-All tooling will automatically replace `+` with `-` so that the version tags are searchable in Datadog.
+All tooling automatically replaces `+` with `-` so that the version tags are searchable in Datadog.

 ## Further reading